St1ngLeR/CrashPatch/README.md

 - Unhidden "Master Server Address" input box in the "Network Settings" page.
 - Track editor help window is hidden on opening.
 - ⚙️ Restored the display of the nickname in the main menu (can be enabled in the config).

+## Install & usage
+To make ASI plugin work in the game you need to use [ThirteenAG's Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) and put plugin files in to game directory or folders mentioned in ThirteenAG's loader GitHub page.

+CrashPatch works automatically out of the box, but you can change the settings offered inside the `CrashPatch.ini` file.